ipcrm/ipcrm-change_window/README.markdown

 Why?

 The original reason for this module was to use it in conjunction with the `trlinkin/noop` module.

-What happens is this function returns true or false (as a string) and you can use that input to your logic for noop.
-See [usage](#usage).
+However, you can actually use this function with any resource that you need to be sensitive to change windows by simply wrapping that resource declaration with some conditional logic.

 This module is actually made up of just one function, change_window.
+All the function does is consume you change window information (see [usage](#usage)) and return true or false(as a string).
+This can be used to make decisions within your code.

+*IMPORTANT* Remember that if your _within_ the change window the value returned is _true_, otherwise it returns _false_.

 ## Usage